NoroffFEU/social-media-client/README.md

 npm run start
 ```

-Create a file called `cypress.config.js`, copy and paste everything from file `cypressinfo.js` and replace "info" with the information you choose when creating a user.
 See `package.json` for the commands that run unit testing and end to end testing.

 ## Status badges